lynnemunini/safecity-analysis/README.md

 ## ⚠️ Important Note

 The data used in this project is purely fictional and was generated using the Faker and GeoPy libraries.
-This is a school project and is intended solely as a proof of concept.
+This is intended solely as a proof of concept.
 Please do not use the data for any other purpose.

 ## 📊 Data